muaz-khan/WebRTC-Experiment/DataChannel/README.md

 ##### Features

-1. Direct messages — to any user using his `user-id`
+1. Direct messages ï¿½ to any user using his `user-id`
-2. Eject/Reject any user — using his `user-id`
+2. Eject/Reject any user ï¿½ using his `user-id`
 3. Leave any room (i.e. data session) or close entire session using `leave` method
 4. File size is limitless!
 5. Text message length is limitless!